AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 After creating the tag, you need to configure it with the correct extensions and configure data elements and rules according to how you want to track your site and send data to Adobe Experience Platform.

-Select your newly created tag from the list of [!UICONTROL Tag Properties] to open it.
+To configure, select your newly created tag from the list of [!UICONTROL Tag Properties].

 #### **Extensions**

 Add the Adobe Platform Edge Network extension to your tag to ensure you can send data to Adobe Experience Platform (via your datastream).

-To create and configure the Adobe Experience Platform Web SDK extension:
+To create and configure the Adobe Experience Platform Mobile SDK extension:

 1. Select **[!UICONTROL Extensions]** in the left rail.
-You will see that the Mobile Core and Profile extensions are already available.
+You see that the Mobile Core and Profile extensions are already available.

 1. Select **[!UICONTROL Catalog]** in the top bar.